MauricioCafiero/MoDrAg/README.md

 ### Find a working demo of MoDrAg [on HuggingFace Spaces!](https://huggingface.co/spaces/cafierom/DDAgent)
 ## Abilities:
 A nicely featured drug-design pipeline, including:

+**Premium Features**
+- Dock a molecule in a protein using AutoDock Vina, get the score and the pose.
+- Use LightGBM to create a model to predict IC50 values of novel molecules.
+Trains itself using a Chembl Dataset which Modrag can find for you.
+- Use a GPT, finetuned on a Chembl dataset (found by MoDrAg), to generate novel ligands for a protein. <br>

+##### *these features will take a bit longer than the standards features.
+The last two require a Chembl dataset ID, which you can find using modrag.

+**Standard Features**
 - Find Uniprot IDs for a protein,
 - Find Chembl IDs for a given Uniprot ID,
 - Find bioactive molecules for a given Chembl ID,